-Last week I found a recipe for a yeasted make-ahead waffle batter which you chill overnight then bake the next morning.
+Last week I found a recipe for a make-ahead waffle batter with yeast which you chill overnight then bake the next morning.
+I guess you could also call these Overnight Waffles or Yeasted Waffles as well.

 The end result was crispy, flavorful (yeasty tasting, but in a good way), thin waffles.

-Fuzz only ate part of hers, but she’s never enthusiastic about weekday breakfasts, anyway.
+Fuzz only ate part of hers, but she's never enthusiastic about weekday breakfasts.

 At least Lizzie appreciates a good waffle.